-Even the shot of Kathleen waiting in the cab, looking out the window, Ball’s face is framed by the glass and the darkened night.
+Even the shot of Kathleen waiting in the cab, looking out the window, Kathleen (Lucille Ball looking gorgeous) face is framed by the glass and the darkened night.
 She is fixed within her love for Bradford.
 As she tells him, “she’s playing for keeps.”

 There is a very memorable scene in The Dark Corner which has a very vivid moment of someone being flung out a window.
 I guess defenestration is a popular method of character disposal in Noir/Thrillers.
 Being hurled out a window is quite a drastic way to die, lets say rather than being shot in the heart once with a small pistol.

 The Dark Corner has other inherently typical themes of Noir in addition to the detective yarn, it also shares the Wrong man.
 Galt has been framed for a crime he did not commit.
 For the first part of The Dark Corner it is also not made very clear the who and/or why someone, possibly this Jardine character is persecuting Galt.

 The visual technique chiaroscuro is used powerfully when obscuring the embrace of Jardin and Cathart’s wife’s downstairs in the lower level of the art gallery, while Hardy Cathcart stands off stage.
 This ambiguous shadow play that Hardy witnesses reveals that he might have known for quite some time about his wife’s unfaithfulness.